ElliotMadsen-COMP/home-soc-lab/README.md

 To do this I first have to install Certbot and then run a simple command: *sudo certbot --apache*.
 This command requests a TLS certificate from Let's Encrypt, verifies domain ownership, and automatically configures Apache to use HTTPS.

+### Troubleshooting Certificate Error
 However, I experienced my first error when running this command:

 "The Certificate Authority failed to verify the temporary Apache configuration changes made by Certbot.
 Ensure that the listed domains point to this Apache server and that it is accessible from the internet."

 This error essentially tells me Let's Encrypt cannot find my domain.
 But why?
 I just configured the port forwarding and my domain works in a browser.
-I could even access the site though its IP address.
+I could even access the site through its IP address.

 To troubleshoot this issue I used 'nslookup' following my domain name.